Posted By Norman Gasbarro on November 15, 2012

 The object of support of this Cleveland Democratic Club was the then President of the United States, Grover Cleveland, who was the only Democrat elected to the presidency in the post-Civil War years of the nineteenth century.
 However, Cleveland was not re-elected in 1888, so the local support for him in which John G. Killinger participated was not successful on a national level.
 However, Cleveland was elected to a second term in 1892.
 Cleveland was very pro-business and strongly opposed to subsidies to business, farmers and veterans.
 He was against imperialism and supported low tariffs and a sound currency.

 News articles are from the on-line resources of the Free Library of Philadelphia.
 Census records are from Ancestry.com.
-The Commemorative Biographical Encyclopedia of Dauphin County is available on-line as a free download, and the original, hard-copy version is available at the Gratz Historical Society.
+The Commemorative Biographical Encyclopedia of Dauphin County is available on-line as a free download.